isabella232/document-services.en/help/usecases/reviews.md

 ## Setting up a project and dependencies

 Set up your Node.js and Express project to serve static files from a folder named “public”.
-You can do this in different ways, depending on your preferences.
+You can set up your project ways, depending on your preferences.
 To get up and running quickly, you can use the [Express app generator](https://expressjs.com/en/starter/generator.html).
 Or if you'd like to keep things simple, you can [start from scratch](https://expressjs.com/en/starter/hello-world.html) and keep your code in a single JavaScript file.
 In the sample project linked above, you're using the one-file approach and keeping all of your code in index.js.

 Copy the `pdftools-api-credentials.json` and `private.key` files from the personalized code sample to the root directory of the project.
 Also, add them to the .gitignore file, if you have one, so your credential files are not accidentally sent to a repository.